Faina Ranevskaya

-Faina Georgievna Ranevskaya (Фаина Георгиевна Раневская, born Faina Girschevna Feldman, — 19 July 1984), is recognized as one of the greatest Soviet actresses in both tragedy and comedy.
+Faina Georgiyevna Ranevskaya (Фаина Георгиевна Раневская, born Faina Girschevna Feldman, — 19 July 1984) was a Soviet actress.
+She is recognized as one of the greatest Soviet actresses in both tragedy and comedy.
 She was also famous for her aphorisms.

-She acted in plays by Anton Chekhov, Aleksandr Ostrovsky, Maxim Gorky, Ivan Krylov, Fyodor Dostoevsky, Leo Tolstoy, and others.
-Unfortunately, our judgement of her theater performances must come mostly from photos as only her three final performances of Make Way for Tomorrow by Vina Delmar, Truth is Good, but Happiness is Better by Aleksandr Ostrovsky, The Curious Savage by John Patrick were filmed.
-Faina Ranevskaya is more known to a wide audience as a cinema actress by her performance in such films as Pyshka (Boule de Suif), The Man in a Shell, Mechta (Dream), Vesna (Springtime), Cinderella, Elephant and String and many more.
+She acted in plays by Anton Chekhov, Alexander Ostrovsky, Maxim Gorky, Ivan Krylov, Fyodor Dostoevsky, Leo Tolstoy, and others.

 Biography

-She was born as Faina Feldman (Фельдман) to a wealthy Jewish family in the city of Taganrog.
+She was born as Faina Feldman (Фельдман) to a wealthy Jewish family in the city of Taganrog, Russian Empire.
 Her father, Girsch Haimovich Feldman, owned a dry-ink factory, several buildings, a shop and the steamboat "Saint Nicolas".
-He was the head of Taganrog synagogue and a founder of a Jewish asylum for the aged.
+He was the head of Taganrog synagogue and founder of a Jewish asylum for the aged.
 Faina's mother, Milka Rafailovna (née Zagovaylova), was a great admirer of literature and art.
 That and her passion for Chekhov influenced Faina's love of art, poetry, music, and theater.
 There were three other children in the family - two brothers and an older sister named Bella.

 Faina Feldman attended the elementary school classes at the Mariinskaya Gymnasium for Girls, and then received regular home education.
-She was given music, singing, foreign languages lessons.
+She was given music, singing and foreign languages lessons.
 Faina loved reading.

 Her passion for theater began when she was 14.
-Her attendance of Chekhov's The Cherry Orchard at the Moscow Art Theater was an experience that had great impact on her.
-Her pseudonym "Ranevskaya," which later became her official surname, also came from that theater visit.
+Her attendance of Chekhov's The Cherry Orchard at the Moscow Art Theatre was an experience that had great impact on her.
+Her pseudonym "Ranevskaya", which later became her official surname, also came from that theater visit.

 In 1915 she left Taganrog for Moscow to pursue a career in the theater.
 Faina became estranged from her family over her choice of career, which they apparently rejected.
 She started as an extra actor in crowd or background scenes at the Summer Theater in Malakhovka near Moscow in 1915, where she also had a dacha.

-The Feldman family emigrated in 1917, but Faina decided to stay and continued her acting career, working in the theaters of Kerch, Rostov on Don, at the mobile theater "The First Soviet Theater" in Crimea, also in Baku, Arkhangelsk, Smolensk and other cities.
+The Feldman family emigrated in 1917, but Faina decided to stay and continued her acting career, working in the theaters of Kerch, Rostov-on-Don, at the mobile theater "The First Soviet Theater" in Crimea, also in Baku, Arkhangelsk, Smolensk and other cities.

 In 1931 Ranevskaya acted at the Chamber Theater.